Water cribs in Chicago: 68th Street Crib / Edward F. Dunne Crib

-The 68th Street Crib was built in 1892 two miles offshore the eastern end of 68th Street.
-A cement hexagon-shaped crib with a brick structure atop, it originally supplied two tunnels, a 20 ft diameter tunnel to the Jardine Water Purification Plant and a 10 ft diameter tunnel to the South Water Purification Plant (later renamed to the Eugene Sawyer Water Purification Plant).
+The 68th Street Crib was built in 1892 two miles offshore from the eastern end of 68th Street.
+A concrete hexagon-shaped crib with a brick structure atop, it originally supplied two tunnels, a 20 ft diameter tunnel to the Jardine Water Purification Plant and a 10 ft diameter tunnel to the South Water Purification Plant (later renamed to the Eugene Sawyer Water Purification Plant).
 The crib was equipped with a navigational warning light atop a steel-skeleton lighthouse and a fog bell that tolled every 12 seconds when needed.

 The Edward F. Dunne Crib was built in 1909.
 Named after Chicago Mayor Edward Fitzsimmons Dunne, who was in office at the time crib plans were approved, the 110 ft diameter circular crib stands in 32 ft of water and houses a 60 ft diameter interior well connected to two new tunnels.
 The Dunne Crib is situated 50 ft from the 68th Street Crib and accessible by a steel footbridge, allowing one set of keepers to service both cribs.

 During the construction of the tunnel to the Edward F. Dunne Crib, a temporary crib known as the Intermediate Crib was built along the tunnel route, 7500 ft from shore.
 On the morning of January 20, 1909, a fire broke out on the Intermediate Crib in a wooden barracks which housed tunnel workers.
 Approximately 70 men perished in the fire or drowned attempting to escape it.
 Survivors took refuge on floating cakes of ice and were rescued by boat.

 Carter H. Harrison Crib / William E. Dever Crib

-The Carter H. Harrison Crib replaced the Two-Mile Crib in 1900, which was later replaced by the William E. Dever Crib built alongside it in 1935.
+The Carter H. Harrison Crib (named for Mayor Carter Harrison IV) replaced the Two-Mile Crib in 1900, which was later replaced by the William E. Dever Crib built alongside it in 1935.
 Due to an increasing demand for water, the Harrison Crib continued in service until 1997.
 In 1998 the tunnels leading from the Harrison Crib to shore were drained for inspection, a process that was surrounded by controversy.
 Some experts feared that pumping the tunnels dry would result in a catastrophic collapse, while others guaranteed that collapse was not possible.
 Portions of the tunnel did in fact collapse.
 City lawyers soon filed suit against the engineers and contractors.
 The suit charged that the engineers, Alvord, Burdick & Howson, were negligent for advising the city that it was safe to drain the tunnels.
 It also charged that Luedtke Engineering Co., of Michigan, did the work in a way that caused the collapse.
 As a result, the city spent $5.3 million to fill in a portion of the tunnel under Lake Shore Drive to prevent a possible additional collapse.

 The water intake tunnel leads to the Central Park Avenue Pumping Station.

 The Harrison-Dever crib has weather monitoring instruments and is used by the National Weather Service Chicago office for Lake Michigan forecasts.